Microphone blocker: Microphone blocking plug

-A microphone blocking plug is a phone connector with a microphone channel that cannot be used due to the plugged end.
-Some products are shipped with a female connectors (with a keychain hole, or a small strap attached directly to smartphone cases) to prevent loss when the male connector is detached.
+A microphone blocking plug connects into a phone connector providing a microphone emulator so that the phones microphone is disabled.
+Products available include those with: USB-C, Thunderbolt and 3.5mm TTRS male plugs and female connectors (with a keychain hole, or a small strap attached directly to smartphone cases) to prevent loss when the male connector is detached.
 A mobile phone charm (especially with TRS connector instead of a rubber plug) can be used to conceal a dummy blocker.

 A microphone blocking plug can be used to debug software-defined radio that demands a connector to be plugged but they cannot be used to stream radio due to its low antenna efficiency.

 Common products that can be used as microphone blockers: